renekreijveld/CleanDroneYml/README.md

 This plugin does just that.

-On install, it removes the file .drone.yml from the root of your Joomla website and then thsi plugin uninstalls itself.
+After install, it removes the file .drone.yml from the root of your Joomla website and then the plugin uninstalls itself.

 ##Installation instructions

 Install the plugin with the Joomla extension installer.
 Use the Install from URL option.

 Then use this URL: https://github.com/renekreijveld/CleanDroneYml/raw/master/plgCleanDroneYml.zip